 Users Interests are Evolving, Stay Ahead by Offering Video

-User attention and interests are continuing to transmute, with video leading the reason for this.
+User attention and user interests are continuing to transmute, with video leading the reason for this.
 We have seen user interaction alter even more the last few years, where engagement via link click posts, pictures, PDFs, and etc., are starting to take a slight sideline due to the attraction of video.
 Over the last few years, video has increasingly taken over as the main driver of engagement on social media, and is slowly bleeding onto other digital aspects like websites.
 Because of how much users interests are evolving, here is why you need to consider offering video:

 Going back to how “Video marketing is no longer a nice to have – but a need to have”, this statement couldn’t be more true, as we continue to make an effort in reaching our audience in every way possible.
 As mentioned previously, Video makes up over 80% of all internet traffic.
 Meaning, most of your target audience is consuming video-based content.